 Due to the unique nature of how Alabama handles wrongful death cases, a claim filed under the statute is subject to many procedural complications.
 For instance, since only the personal executor of the estate is entitled to seek compensation for wrongful death cases, an estate must be opened with the correct probate court.
 Probate rules may present additional challenges for a newcomer.
 Thus, choosing an experienced wrongful attorney from Mike Bell Accident & Injury Lawyers can alleviate the hassles involved with probate proceedings and pursuing your claim.

 Dealing with Alabama’s complex and unique wrongful death statutes can be confusing without expert legal representation, more so, when you’re still grieving.
 The wrongful death lawyers at Mike Bell Accident & Injury Lawyers understand that you might need some expert legal help.
 You probably have a ton of questions, and our attorneys at Mike Bell Accident & Injury Lawyers want to answer them.
-So, call us at 866-6MB-WINS for a free case assessment.
+So, call us at 205-666-6000 for a free case assessment.